 - Thrown from the Zeppelin: The Joker brings in the "mob bosses" (or at least mob lieutenants) of Gotham, and introduces himself as the new big boss and explains his grand plan.
 Rotelli opts out, and as they shake hands he gets the "joy buzzer" from the Joker, which rather gruesomely kills him, as a lesson to everyone else.
 Then the Joker goes on to order the deaths of the other bosses.

 - Toilet Humor: Joker's "This town needs an enema!" line.

 Joker: Bob?
 Gun.

-Took a Level in Badass: While working for decayed old-fogey crime boss Carl Grissom, Jack Napier's colleagues are forced to dress in the kind of extremely frumpy "old-man" clothes that even your grandfather wouldn't be caught dead wearing.
-Once Napier becomes the Joker and assumes control, they undergo a startling sartorial metamorphosis: everything form-fitting and in a sexy dark shade, including dark purple leather jackets, tight black pants, stylish black hats, and the Cool Shades.
-Oh, and some of them have apparently learned kung fu.
+- Took a Level in Badass: While working for decayed old-fogey crime boss Carl Grissom, Jack Napier's colleagues are forced to dress in the kind of extremely frumpy "old-man" clothes that even your grandfather wouldn't be caught dead wearing and look like they're playing old-school gangsters for Halloween.
+Once Napier becomes the Joker and assumes control, they undergo a startling sartorial metamorphosis: Everything form-fitting and in a sexy dark shade, including dark purple leather jackets, tight black pants, stylish black hats, and the Cool Shades.
+Oh, and some of them have apparently learned kung-fu.